3r1co/ssc/docs/clair.md

 For the purpose of this course, there is centralized Clair instance running at clair.3r1.co .

-Your task is now to perform a vulnerability scan of your Docker image with the [clair-scanner](https://github.com/arminc/clair-scanner).
+Your task is now to perform a vulnerability scan of your Docker image with [klar](https://github.com/optiopay/klar/releases).